ng-alain/delon/docs/scaffold.en-US.md

 location：*src/app/layout/default/sidebar*。

 Only one user information and main menu are included.
 The main menu is a [sidebar-nav](/components/sidebar-nav) component.
-For details, please refer to [Business Components] (/components/sidebar-nav).
+For details, please refer to [Business Components](/components/sidebar-nav).

 **Internal area**